redox-os/book/src/our-goals.md

 4. Too complicated to port or no interest to it (yet)
 5. The compiler is not supporting Redox officially yet

-A well known example of software being too complicated to port is Chromium, as it's heavily tuned to use OS-specific function call, even FreeBSD has [countless patches](https://github.com/gliaskos/freebsd-chromium/tree/master/www/chromium/files) to make sure it's working.
-It's easier for us to port smaller alternatives like Servo given that our limited resource is better spent into improving Redox itself.
+A well known example of software being too complicated to port is Chromium, as it's heavily tuned to use OS-specific function calls, even FreeBSD has [countless patches](https://github.com/gliaskos/freebsd-chromium/tree/master/www/chromium/files) to make sure it's working.
+It's easier for us to port smaller alternatives like Servo given that our limited resources are better spent on improving Redox itself.

-This doesn't stop us from porting more programs even though it's non POSIX.
+This doesn't stop us from porting more programs even if they are non-POSIX.
 For example, Wayland is challenging to port as it depends on many Linux features.
 But given enough time, it will became available in Redox, just like how X11 is working on Redox.

 ### System designs that are non-Goals